swdevpa/xtool/Documentation/xtool.docc/xtool.md

 xtool is a cross-platform (Linux/WSL/macOS) tool that replicates Xcode functionality with open standards.

-✅ Build a SwiftPM package into an iOS app
+✅ Build a SwiftPM package into an iOS or watchOS app

-✅ Sign and install iOS apps
+✅ Sign and install iOS and watchOS apps

+✅ Create iOS apps with watchOS extensions

 ✅ Interact with Apple Developer Services programmatically